 Following your on-the-job injury, your employer may reach out to you with a settlement proposal.
 Your employer may do so within days of your injury.
 If you accept the offer, you may be forced to give up your right to sue.

 If your employer comes forward with a settlement proposal, do not accept it right away.
-At this time, connect with a workers’ compensation attorney in Beaufort.
-Your attorney can review the settlement offer and help you weigh its pros and cons.
+At this time, connect with a Beaufort workers’ compensation attorney.
+We can review the settlement offer and help you weigh its pros and cons.

 It can be tempting to accept a quick settlement, but doing so can impact your finances long into the future.
-Thus, if you get a settlement offer shortly after you suffer your injury, reach out to a workers’ compensation lawyer in Beaufort.
-Your lawyer can then help you make an informed decision regarding the proposal.
+Thus, if you get a settlement offer shortly after you suffer your injury, reach out to a dedicated work injury attorney at our firm.
+Then, we can help you make an informed decision regarding the proposal.

 When to Move Forward with a Beaufort Workers’ Compensation Lawsuit